Affiliations and Community Partners

 Carrie Lynn Children’s Center

 Located in Rockford, Illinois, the Carrie Lynn Children’s Center serves as a central location for providing front-end services needed by child victims of sexual and severe physical abuse.
 The main goal of the Center is to help reduce trauma by improving the efficiency of the systems that respond to cases of child abuse.
 Operating within the Center, the Children’s Advocacy Project (CAP) coordinates investigations and prosecutions of child sexual abuse and serious physical abuse cases.
-The University of Illinois College of Medicine at Rockford is committed to helping the mission of the Carrie Lynn Center by providing medical examinations to abused children.
+The University of Illinois College of Medicine Rockford’s Medical Evaluation Response Initiative Team (MERIT) Program is committed to helping the mission of the Carrie Lynn Center by providing medical examinations to abused children.

 For more information contact: